StevenMDixon/IJScript/Tips.md

 #### To Numbers

-This is where it gets a little more complicated, because the JS compiler will automatically trigger implicit conversions in certian cases including:
+This is where it gets a little more complicated, because the JS compiler will automatically trigger implicit conversions in certain cases including:

 - comparison operators (`>`, `<`, `<=`,`>=`)
 - bitwise operators ( `|` `&` `^` `~)